Beware the Revolving Door: Know the Signs of Employee Turnover

 And that’s just the tip of the iceberg, of course; turnover has a cascading effect.

 There are more costs that won’t appear on your balance sheet.
-On average, it takes about eight weeks to recruit and hire an employee, and several more weeks to train him.
+On average, it takes about eight weeks to recruit and hire an employee, and several more weeks for training.
 During this time period, performance takes a dive and others are expected to pick up the slack.
 Those that do, feel overworked and stressed, and negatively affect morale.

 This type of atmosphere creates — you guessed it — more turnover.
 And the cycle begins all over again.